cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

     // set this specific subject
     expect(texts).to.deep.eq([
-      "Some text from first p",
+      'Some text from first p',
-      "More text from second p",
+      'More text from second p',
-      "And even more text from third p"
+      'And even more text from third p'
     ])
 })
 ```